Imudassir77/dotfiles/.config/vim/pack/misc/start/README.md

 * commentary - Comment stuff out.
 * illuminate - Plugin for highlighting other uses of the word under the cursor.
-* sleuth - Heuristically set buffer options
+* sleuth - Heuristically set buffer options.
-* smoothie - Smooth scrolling for Vim done right
+* smoothie - Smooth scrolling for Vim done right.